 Example: (1) A 10-7 is a Type 10 Kee Klamp fitting with both sockets designed to accept a pipe that has an outside diameter of 42.4mm or 1 11/16″ (1 1/4″ Nominal pipe Size).
 (2) A 25-9 is a Type 25 Kee Klamp fitting with all three sockets designed to accept a pipe that has an outside diameter of 60.9mm or 2 3/8″ (2″ N.P.S.).

-While Kee Industrial Products can give a general guidance relating to the use of each Kee Klamp fitting detailed in this site, the nature of the product means that the ultimate responsibility for selecting the correct fitting for an application must lie with the customer.
+Kee Industrial Products can give a general guidance relating to the use of each Kee Klamp fitting.
+The nature of the product means that the ultimate responsibility for selecting the correct fitting for an application lie’s with the customer.

-The customer should also ensure that the existing structure to which the Kee Klamp construction is being secured, is of sufficient strength to support both the self weight of the Kee Klamp construction and the imposed loads applied, including wind loads, snow loads, and any other superimposed loads.
+The customer should also ensure that the existing structure to which the Kee Klamp construction is being secured to is of sufficient strength to support both the self weight of the Kee Klamp construction and the imposed loads applied, including wind loads, snow loads, and any other superimposed loads.

 Metric Beam Load Table

 For uneven load distributions or single spans, the required pipe size must be determined by standard bending moment calculations assuming a Kee Klamp joint to give a simply supported beam.
 The table shown below gives an indication only of the safe load uniformly distributed, in kg, that may be carried per shelf consisting of front and back pipes when used as continuous beams.
 Recommended set screw torque: 39 Nm.

 At loads greater than 900 kg, consideration must be given to grub screw slip.